michaelsboost/WebDGap/thesis.md

       }
     }

+### 4.5 <a name="internationalization">Internationalization</a>

+WebDGap was originally built in English.
+However to make the process more user friendly and reach a broader audience.
+We integrated the use for what some call Internationalization or Localization.
+Which is just a fancy term for a multilingual application.

-To correlate for multiple languages WebDGap uses JSON format for words and phrases and a hash which runs the language and is triggered via a select element/dropdown.
+To correlate for the use of multiple languages WebDGap uses JSON format for words and phrases and a hash which runs the language and is triggered via a select element/dropdown.

 Here's a simple example...